Tbolen23/Arma-3-Civilian-Population-Script/README.md

 Free to use and modify for any Arma 3 mission or mod.
 Attribution appreciated but not required.

 ## Version History

+### v1.1 (2025-11-15)
+- Changed to squad-based spawning system (spawns around squads instead of individual players)
+- Improved performance by reducing spawn calculations
+- Solo players automatically treated as a squad of one
+- Updated documentation to reflect squad-based system

 ### v1.0 (2025-11-15)
 - Initial release